About the Five Solae

 Sola Fide ("By Faith Alone")

 The Christian walk is one filled with faith.
-Sola Fide emphasises this, by reminding us that it's our faith that purifies, sanctifies, and justifies us before God, and that we become His Children by placing our faith in God's promises.
+Sola Fide emphasizes this, by reminding us that it's our faith that purifies, sanctifies, and justifies us before God, and that we become His Children by placing our faith in God's promises.

 But there is another side to this.
 Because all of these things are won through our faith, there is no other way for us to obtain them.
 No amount of good works, money, or material things can Save us.
 It is through faith - and only through faith - that we can be Saved.
 This is important to remember, as there have always been people who claim that salvation could be purchased, or that you could reach Heaven by simply being a good person.